PSDI-UK/aiida-gromacs/docs/source/tutorials/PTH2R_CGMD.rst

 There are multiple stepds involved in minimising and equilibrating the simulation, the first of which is provided below.

 .. note::
-    Input files for the minimisation steps can be found in the bash script `here <https://github.com/PSDI-UK/aiida-gromacs/tree/master/examples/PTH2R_coarse-grained_files/gromacs>`_.
+    Input files for the minimisation steps can be found in this `bash script <https://github.com/PSDI-UK/aiida-gromacs/tree/master/examples/PTH2R_coarse-grained_files/gromacs>`_.

 .. code-block:: bash
     gmx_grompp -f MDstep_1.0_minimization.mdp -c solvated_insane.gro -r solvated_insane.gro -p system.top -o MDstep_1.0_minimization.tpr -n index.ndx -maxwarn 1